Whether you’re craving a juicy steak or a giant bowl of homemade pasta, the best downtown restaurants in Greenwich, CT, have something for everyone.

 2. Blackstones Steakhouse

-5. Pasta Vera
+3. Pasta Vera

 It seems as though everyone in Connecticut is Italian by blood or marriage.
-So Italian restaurants don’t last very long here if they’re not good.
+So Greenwich Italian restaurants don’t last very long here if they’re not good.

-And Pasta Vera certainly has staying power at the top of Greenwich Avenue.
-Walk past the display cases up front to find the spare and thoroughly modern dining area.
+Pasta Vera certainly has staying power at the top of Greenwich Avenue.
+Walk past the display cases upfront to find the spare and thoroughly modern dining area.

 4. The Ginger Man

 A burger at the Ginger Man on Greenwich Avenue is one of the best burgers to be found in town.
 That being said, they always have some new and innovative dishes on their menu.
 They also feature one of the most extensive beer lists on the Avenue!

-8. Le Penguin
+7. Le Penguin

-The casual dining space can be a bit loud when it’s packed, but a busy restaurant is typically a good sign, regardless of what type of food is being served.
-And at a little over half a mile from the Inn, this is one of our typical recommendations for French.
+Le Penguin had big shoes to fill when it took over Jean-Louis’s former space.
+But it certainly has staying power.
+The casual dining space can be a bit loud when packed, but a busy restaurant is typically a good sign, regardless of what food is served.
+At a little over half a mile from the inn, this is one of our typical recommendations for French cuisine.

-9. Terra Ristorante Italiano
+8. Terra Ristorante Italiano

-10. Elm Street Oyster House
+9. Elm Street Oyster House

-12. Versailles Bistro & Patisserie
+10. Versailles Bistro & Patisserie

-A casual alternative to the formal style of French dining in the area (the most famous being Jean-Louis, which closed last spring), Bistro Versailles offered authentic French pastries and cuisine with a charming bistro-style decor.
+A casual alternative to the formal style of French dining in the area (the most famous being Jean-Louis, which closed last spring), Bistro Versailles offered authentic French pastries and cuisine with charming bistro-style decor.

 If all you’re looking to enjoy on your visit to Greenwich is Italian, you’ll have plenty of options from which to choose.

-Meli-Melo is another restaurant on Greenwich Avenue that has been around forever.
+Méli-Mélo is another restaurant on Greenwich Avenue that has been around forever.
 Marc Penvenne and his team have worked hard over the years to expand the creperie from a tiny space into a local institution at the corner of Greenwich Avenue and Grigg Street.

-Meli-Melo Creperie is a perfect choice for a quick, casual bite to eat for lunch while shopping Greenwich Avenue stores.
+Meli-Melo Creperie is a perfect choice for a quick, casual bite to eat for lunch while shopping at Greenwich Avenue stores.
 Typical fare includes salads, soups, paninis, and, you guessed it, crepes.
 But they also offer baked goods, smoothies, and much more.

-15. Mediterraneo Restaurant
+14. Mediterraneo Restaurant

 Seafood lovers, rejoice!
 Mediterraneo Restaurant has everything from yellowfin tuna and Prince Edward Island Mussels to pan-roasted sea bass and grilled Atlantic salmon.
 You’re sure to get your fix of the salty sea at this restaurant.
 From its elegant ambiance to its delicious entrees, a meal at Mediterraneo is worth enjoying simply to see why this eatery has such fantastic staying power!

-16. Harvest Restaurant
+15. Harvest Restaurant

-17. Putnam Restaurant
+16. Putnam Restaurant

 Putnam Restaurant is situated down at the bottom of Greenwich Avenue in the same building they first opened.